LudwigFriedmann/OpenMATERIAL/model_structure/README.md

 Usage of 3D models in simulation-based development and testing of automated driving requires compliance with certain quality criteria.
 Scalable integration of the models within the heterogeneous applications of distributed simulation frameworks further requires usage of a common exchange format and standardization of node structures, transforms and coordinate frames.
 Standardization thus allows the harmonization of 3D model usage in simulation, animation and rendering, but also enables the shared use of the same models (e.g. residing in central repositories) across different applications.

 Within the following paragraphs, a specification for vehicle models is drafted.
 Proposals concerning further model categories (e.g. other traffic participants, buildings, road infrastructure, environment) will be added in the future.

+# Examples

 Examples are provided in the [objects](objects/) subdirectory.

+# Road Networks

+The structure of 3D models representing road networks should reflect coordinate frames, structure and naming of the [ASAM OpenDRIVE](https://www.asam.net/standards/detail/opendrive/) specification.
+Comprehensive information on this standard can be found on the corresponding [ASAM OpenDRIVE project website](https://www.asam.net/standards/detail/opendrive/).
+As an example, for OpenDRIVE 1.7, the required information can be obtained from the [ASAM OpenDRIVE 1.7 User Guide](https://www.asam.net/index.php?eID=dumpFile&t=f&f=4422&token=e590561f3c39aa2260e5442e29e93f6693d1cccd).

 # Vehicles